everknow/decent-requirements/README.md

 dom

-### FULL STACK
+### FULL STACK WEB3 MEDIA

-- The partners **MUST** ensure all elements are open, interoperable and composable to enable full stack entities ("creative networks").
+- The partners **MUST** research and define the key components of full stack Web3 media (e.g. compression, live streaming).
-- The partners **MUST** define the full-stack of Web3 Media for 3rd parties via educational materials, research and communications.
+- The partners **SHOULD** define the full-stack of Web3 Media for 3rd parties via educational materials, research and communications.
+- The partners **MUST** enable full stack Web3 media entities ("creative networks").

 ### CREATIVE NETWORKS